kapsxx/unit-2-project/README.md

 ***All the HTML files are attached along with CSS and Javascript files in the repository.*** -->

 # Rodan + Fields Clone - Website Clone - Project Work
 > Rodan and Fields is one of the top selling brands in the US founded in 2000 by Stanford-trained Dermatologists Dr. Katie Rodan and Dr. Kathy Fields.
-It is a skincare company which provides top notch skincare products.
+It is a skincare company which provides top-notch skincare products.
 It has more than 300,000 enrolled Independent Consultants and over two million Preferred Customers.

 <img src="https://raw.githubusercontent.com/kapsxx/unit-2-project/main/image8.png" width="400" height="auto" alt = "R+F Logo"/>